yysun/apprun-site/README.md

 /pages              <- pages of the website
 ```

-The `build` command will compile the server code to allow the API endpoints and server-side actions.
+The `build` command will compile the server code to allow the API endpoints and server-side functions.

 If you only want to build the server code, you can use the `--server-only` option: